ChingChien/Test/README.md

   	* Long import statements
   	* URLs in comments

   - Avoid using backslash line continuation.
+The preferred way of wrapping long lines is by using Python's implied line continuation inside parentheses, brackets and braces.
+    Long lines can be broken over multiple lines by wrapping expressions in parentheses.

+    ```python
+    # Examples of implicit line join inside parentheses, brackets and braces.
+    foo = function_name(var_one, var_two,
+                        var_three, var_four)

+    if (temperature == 78 and city == 'LA' and
+        wind == 10):

+    my_str = ('This will create a very long long '
+              'long long long long long long long string')
+    ```

 **[⬆ back to top](#table-of-contents)**

 ## Indentation

-  - Indent your code blocks with 4 spaces.
+  - Use 4 spaces per indentation level.
 Never use tabs or mix tabs and spaces.
-    In cases of implied line continuation, you should align wrapped elements either vertically, as per the examples in the line length section; or using a hanging indent of 4 spaces, in which case there should be no argument on the first line.
+    In cases of implied line continuation, you should align wrapped elements either vertically, or using a hanging indent of 4 spaces, in which case there should be no argument on the first line.

     ```python
-    # Aligned with opening delimiter
+    # Aligned vertically with opening delimiter
     foo = function_name(var_one, var_two,
                         var_three, var_four)

-	# 4-space hanging indent; nothing on first line
+	# Aligned with 4-space hanging indent; nothing (i.e., no argument) on first line
     foo = function_name(
         var_one, var_two, var_three,
         var_four)